Study Abroad Scholarships

 - Regular CAPA Merit Scholarships

-- CAPA offers several scholarships of $500 for Summer 2011, Fall 2011 and Spring 2012 programs to students who demonstrate high academic merit.
+- CAPA offers several scholarships of $500 for Summer, Fall and Spring programs to students who demonstrate high academic merit.
 To be considered, students must submit the CAPA scholarship application, the full program application and accompanying documents, and the required application fee of $50.
 Students must have at least a 3.5 minimum cumulative GPA.
 The scholarship and program application materials must be completed by the deadlines

 - Affiliate Need-Based Scholarships